Janet Cowell: Early life and education

 Cowell was born in Memphis, Tennessee.
 She graduated from the University of Pennsylvania (BA), Penn's Wharton School of Business (MBA), and the Lauder Institute (Master's in International Studies).

 Career

 Cowell previously worked as an analyst with HSBC and Lehman Brothers, coming to Raleigh, North Carolina in 1997.
 While in Raleigh she was also a consultant with SJF Ventures as well as Sibson & Co. and, in 2000, went to work for the Common Sense Foundation.

+After declining to run for reelection as State Treasurer, Cowell was named CEO of Girls Who Invest, a nonprofit whose mission is to increase the number of women and people of color in leadership positions in the finance industry.
+In 2021, Cowell was selected to be president and CEO of the Dix Park Conservancy.
+Cowell helped raise $40 million in private funding to improve the park before resigning in October 2024 to run for mayor.

 Political career

 In 2001 Cowell decided to run for Raleigh City Council.
 She was elected to one of the At-large seats along with Neal Hunt.
 She was re-elected with Hunt to the At-large seats in 2003.

 In 2004, Cowell ran for the District 16 State Senate seat held by the retiring Eric Miller Reeves.
 Cowell won the Democratic party primary with 49% of the vote over Jack Nichols, Carter Worthy and Mike Shea.
 She went on to face Republican nominee Mark Bradrick, an insurance appraiser and Desert Storm veteran, and Libertarian Jason Mara in the general election.
 Cowell won the seat with 59% to 38% for Bradrick and 3% for Mara.
 She was completely unopposed in her 2006 re-election campaign.